 A LONG WALK is a set of new pieces that provide a musical perspective on an age-old crisis that remains ever present today: immigration.

-I was inspired to compose music based on this theme after reading work by authors Kate Evans, Tracy K. Smith, Mai Der Vang and Luis Alberto Urrea.
-Through my music, I hope to shed some light on the often-politicized subjects of refugees, immigration and basic human rights and to look past headlines and delve into the reasons why someone would leave their homeland and family to start anew in a foreign country.
+The inspiration for this project came to me after reading books by authors Kate Evans, Tracy K. Smith, Mai Der Vang and Luis Alberto Urrea.
+I hope to shed light on the often-politicized subjects of refugees, immigration and basic human rights and to look past headlines and delve into the reasons why someone would leave their homeland and family to start anew in a foreign country.

 Although these new pieces will be written for a variety of mediums, they will always include the guitar as the leading instrument.